ArthurGareginyan/my-custom-styles/readme.txt

 == Changelog ==
+= 1.3 =
+* Fixed the issue due to which nothing appears below line 26 until you click below that line.
 = 1.2 =
 * Combined and minified the CodeMirror scripts.
 * Deleted excess line: “delete_option( 'mcstyles_error' )”.